 Additionally, extreme weather and natural disasters exacerbated by climate change may impact our business.
-The family farms in our network are all geographically located in a region that provides an environment conducive to year-round raising of chickens.
-However, if climate change has a negative effect on the year-round habitability of this region for chickens, we may be subject to decreased availability or less favorable pricing for our eggs.
-We may also incur increased transportation, storage and processing costs if we are unable to source products within a certain distance from Egg Central Station and co-manufacturing facilities due to the effects of climate change.
+The egg farms in our network are all geographically located in a region that provides an environment conducive to year-round raising of chickens.
+However, if climate change negatively impacts the year-round habitability of this region for chickens, we may be subject to decreased availability or less favorable pricing for our eggs.
+Adverse weather conditions and natural disasters, including those caused by climate change, can adversely impact pasture conditions, leading to reduced yields and quality.
+For example, in the summer of 2022, extreme temperatures in the Pasture Belt contributed to lower-than-normal shell egg yield at certain of our farms.
+Adverse weather conditions and natural disasters may also impact the habitability and pasture conditions of the farms where we source cream for our butter products.
+Further, we may incur increased transportation, storage and processing costs if we are unable to source products within a certain distance from our processing and co-manufacturing facilities due to the effects of climate change.